robbie-webbe/stonks_alerts/README.md

     * Possible distance 2.55kpc.
     * Fit to spec with nH 0.56 x 10^22 and power law 3.45.
     * Est luminosity 9.2 x 10^30 erg/s at 2.55kpc.
+    * Need to check earlier obs where detected as source.
+Large change in flux?
+Spectral or luminosity?

 **0916811401**
 + Source 1 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.